How to Price PPV on OnlyFans

 The 2–4x Rule for PPV Pricing

-The most reliable PPV pricing framework is the 2-4x rule: price your standard PPV content at 2 to 4 times your monthly subscription price.
-This works because subscribers have already demonstrated they'll pay your sub rate — PPV should feel like a premium upgrade, not a dramatic price jump.
+The most reliable starting framework: price PPV at 2 to 4 times your monthly subscription.
+Subscribers have already proven they'll pay your sub price — PPV should feel like a premium upgrade, not a price shock.

 - $5 subscription → $10–20 PPV